Endoscopy for affine Hecke categories: Introduction

 \subsection{Potential application to local geometric Langlands program}

 In \cite{Be}, Bezrukavnikov proved the case of the unipotently ramified local geometric Langlands correspondence.
-More precisely, he proved the equivalence between the affine Hecke category associated with a reductive group $G$ over $\overline{\fq}$ and the DG category of equivariant coherent sheaves on the derived Steinberg variety of Langlands dual group $G^L$.
+More precisely, he proved the equivalence between the affine Hecke category associated with a reductive group $G$ over $\overline{\fq}$ and the DG category of equivariant coherent sheaves on the derived Steinberg variety of the Langlands dual group $G^L$.
 He then conjectured the tamely ramified local geometric Langlands correspondence, which is a similar statement for the affine monodromic Hecke category and the DG category of equivariant coherent sheaves on the twisted derived Steinberg variety.
 See Conjecture 58 in \textit{loc.cit.}.

 When $G$ is simple and of adjoint type, it can be shown that the twisted derived Steinberg variety for $G^L$ is isomorphic to the derived Steinberg variety for $H^L$.
 Therefore the conjecture is equivalent to the equivalence of non-neutral blocks via Bezrukavnikov's equivalence.
-This will be discussed in a forthcoming paper.
+This will be discussed in a forthcoming joint work with Gurbir Dhillon, Zhiwei Yun, and Xinwen Zhu.